Dunkin’ Boston Kreme

 Saturated Fat

-There are approximately 41 calories from saturated fat in each donut.
-That’s 15% of the total 270 calories per serving.
-Moreover, the amount of saturated fat in this donut is 23% of the recommended limit of saturated fat for an entire day (based on a 2,000 calorie diet).
+Moreover, the amount of saturated fat in this doughnut is 23% of the recommended limit of saturated fat for an entire day (based on a 2,000 calorie diet), which is considered high.

 Display of donuts inside Dunkin' Donuts.